Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Interviews

-To test my assumptions and gain insight about how users generally interact with libraries, I ended up conducting one round of interviews with 3 participants living in Toronto who used a public library in the past year.
+I ended up conducting one round of interviews with 3 participants living in Toronto who used a public library in the past year.
+I organized my findings into user behaviors, motivations, and pain points.

 I know there's so much going on at the library, but I'm not sure how to find out about it.